php-ru/symfony-docs-ru/routing.rst

 Now, when the user visits ``/blog``, the ``blog_list`` route will match and ``$page`` will default to a value of ``1``.

+If you want to always include some default value in the generated URL (for example to force the generation of ``/blog/1`` instead of ``/blog`` in the previous example) add the ``!`` character before the placeholder name: ``/blog/{!page}``

+.. versionadded:: 4.3
+    The feature to force the inclusion of default values in generated URLs was introduced in Symfony 4.3.

 As it happens with requirements, default values can also be inlined in each placeholder using the syntax ``{placeholder_name?default_value}``.
 This feature is compatible with inlined requirements, so you can inline both in a single